Colorado Springs Child Custody Lawyer

 structure, as well as present evidence on all of the best interest factors.

-Emergency custody is a provision mandated by state law to protect children
+A Colorado emergency custody order is a provision mandated by state law

-from harm.
-That harm may be in the form of neglect, abuse, kidnapping,
+to protect children from harm.
+That harm may be in the form of neglect,

 Typically, parents are only legally allowed to file for custody in the